huge-p-icon

 books

 Also in the 1970's, I had a weekly "math lab" in my class, during which students would solve assorted geometric puzzles, including many pentomino puzzles I created.
 In the 1980's, this led to my first publications: a series of books, starting with three pentomino puzzle books.
 Those remained in print for decades.
 They are now available as free downloads on my website.
 A new edition of a companion book (Pentomino Lessons) was published by Didax in 2013 under the title Working with Pentominoes.
 That book makes the curricular connections explicit, and works well as a complement to the three pentomino puzzle books.
+It includes teacher notes and solutions.
+It is also available as a PDF, which makes it easy to print, duplicate, or project pages.

 Popular Pages?